31SUFI/Car_Shop/README.md

 ## Contributing 🤝

-We welcome contributions to make this app even better!
+I welcome contributions to make this app even better!
 Here’s how you can contribute:

 1. **Fork the repository**
 2. **Create your feature branch**